tymyrddin/blue/source/docs/dev/appsec/protocols/index.rst

 TLS/SSL hardening
 ===================================================================

-TLS is the internet’s awkward handshake—when done right, it’s a secure embrace.
+TLS is the internet’s awkward handshake: when done right, it’s a secure embrace.
 When done wrong, it’s a hacker’s welcome mat.

 .. toctree::